QuangNguyenLong/fil_training/c_cpp/c/README.md

 ### 1. Separating Concerns with Modules

 Let’s go back to our point cloud viewer example.
 Since you also have to render the point cloud to view it, instead of declaring all header functions one messy file, split it into mutiple header and source files, which called modules.
-By so, you can separate each module focuses on different job, so if you failed to view a point cloud, you know to check [my_render.c](src/my_render.c) and [my_render.h](include/my_render.h)instead of sifting through a 2000-line toibingu.c or something idk I am not dumb.
+By so, you can separate each module focuses on different job, so if you failed to view a point cloud, you know to check [my_render.c](src/my_render.c) and [my_render.h](include/my_render.h) instead of sifting through a 2000-line toibingu.c or something idk I am not dumb.

 ###  2. OOP in C